realm/realm-dart-samples/users_permissions/README.md

     `cd assets/atlas_app`

 1. Deploy the app to Atlas App Services:
+* IMPORTANT: Before to push the app make sure the cluster name is the same like the cluster in your account.
+Go to "\assets\atlas_app\data_sources\mongodb-atlas\config.json" and set the json field `clusterName`.
+Then run this command:

     `realm-cli push --yes`

-1. Create an administrator user that to have permissions editing all the tasks:
+1. Create a new user for administrator.

-    `flutter pub run lib/cli/run create-admin --username <admin user name> --password <admin password>`
+    `realm-cli users create  --app users_permissions --type email --email <username or email> --password <password>`

+1. Get the useId from this list and copy it.

+    `realm-cli users list --provider="local-userpass" --app users_permissions`

+1. Set user role as an Administrator by passing `--args true` to the following function.

+    `realm-cli function run --name setUserRole --args true --user <copied useId> --app users_permissions `

-## Using App Services UI
+### Using App Services UI

 1. Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
     For the purpose of this sample you don't need to create an app from a template.
 You can just create an empty application.